CHICAGO TO LOS ANGELES

 Day 6 Oklahoma City OK to Amarillo TX (266 miles / 426 km)

 This morning we travel along some of the oldest stretches of Oklahoma’s Route 66.
-Once the land of vast buffalo herds, this section of 66 traverses some of the great cattle trails which were used in the 1860s to drive herds of cattle from Texas up to the railhead in Abilene, Kansas.
+Once the land of vast buffalo herds, this section of 66 traverses some of the great cattle trails that were used in the 1860s to drive herds of cattle from Texas up to the railhead in Abilene, Kansas.
 We will ride along a section of the Chisholm Trial, which passes through Yukon and El Reno, and stop at the amazing Route 66 Museum in Clinton.
-After lunch we cross the border into the Texas Panhandle, the southernmost portion of the Great Plains.
+After lunch, we cross the border into the Texas Panhandle, the southernmost portion of the Great Plains.
 Our good friends from “The Big Texan Steakhouse” will pick our group up at the hotel in a fleet of old Caddies graced with the horns of Texas Longhorns across the hood and take us to enjoy the absolute best steaks in Texas!